Parameter estimation of a two-colored urn model class: Application to an ethological problem

+\paragraph{The model} The random variable $X_k$, introduced previously, is the choice of the $k$-th ant going through the fork (1 for right and~0~for left).
+Consequently, for $k\geq1$, $Z_k$ is the number of passages through the right branch after~$k$~passages.
+For $\theta=(\alpha,c)\in(0,\infty)^2$ and all integers $0 \leq i \leq k$, we define choice function

+We assume that the probability that an ant chooses the right branch at time~${k+1}$ given the first~$k$ choices is given by:

-For $\alpha=1$, this is the Poly\`a urn model with $c$ red balls and $c$ black balls at time~0.
-This process has been exhaustively investigated in the literature.
+where $c>0$ is the intrinsic attractiveness of each branch and $\alpha>0$ is the possible non-linearity of the choice.
+This process is an urn model which has been exhaustively investigated in the probabilistic literature.
 We recall here its main features.

-\begin{theorem} \begin{enumerate}[(i)] \item If $\alpha<1$, then
+\begin{theorem} \ \begin{enumerate}[(i)] \item If $\alpha<1$, then